 16.1.
 Guardian Support will obtain, process and store information about a Client as part of the proper performance of this agreement, including information relating to any of its employees, volunteers, or otherwise anyone else with whom they have cause to speak about or advise upon.

 16.2.
 This information will be retained for any statutory periods where applicable (or in the absence of regulatory retention requirements, the information will be retained for any period deemed sufficient by Guardian Support), after which is will be destroyed confidentially.

 16.3.
 The Client’s email address and other contact details will be included on Guardian Supports’ mailing list for marketing purposes and for the provision of legislative updates.
-Should the Client wish to unsubscribe to this for any reason, they should email “stop” to email@example.com or speak to one of the team.
+Should the Client wish to unsubscribe they should click the unsubscribe button, or speak to one of the team.

 17. Performance of Work

 17.1.
 Every effort will be made to ensure that the Services provided by Guardian Support are provided by one of our team of employed specialists.
-However, where circumstances require this, Guardian Support reserves the right, at its absolute discretion, to use sub-contractors or affiliated partners that have been carefully selected to be on our “approved panel”.
+However, where circumstances require this, Guardian Support reserves the right, at its absolute discretion, to use sub-contractors, group or associated companies or affiliated partners that have been carefully selected to be on our “approved panel”.

 18.1.
 Should the Client, at any point be aggrieved or have concern with the performance of any aspect of the agreement, they should initially attempt to resolve the matter through informal discussions.